An introduction to New Jersey child custody law

 - Ages and number of children involved

-Custody matters are highly dependent on the unique circumstances of each family and the specific needs of the child involved, so it is important to retain an attorney who understands the intricacies of New Jersey custody law and how it has been interpreted by state courts.
+Custody matters are highly dependent on each family’s unique circumstances, and the child’s specific needs.
+Hence, it is important to retain an attorney who understands New Jersey custody law’s intricacies and how state courts have interpreted it.

-With offices in Woodland Park, New Jersey, the lawyers of Del Sardo & Montanari, LLC, represent parents in custody matters and in all other legal issues in divorce and separation.
+With offices in Little Falls, New Jersey, the lawyers of The Montanari Law Group represent parents in custody matters and all other legal issues in divorce and separation.